lrvdijk/distributed-ngs/docs/system_design.rst

 1. Client sends a job request to the manager: which kind of program, on which dataset
-2. Central manager divides the job in subtasks, and puts all subtasks on a job queue.
-Available workers can pick these subtasks from the queue.
+2. Central manager divides the job in subtasks, by asking the corresponding data node to parse the dataset, and return byte offsets where a dataset can be split (not shown in the image).
+Each subtask is put on the queue, and available workers can pick these subtasks from this queue.
 3. Worker nodes download the corresponding datasets or chunks from the data nodes, and start performing the task.
 4. Results can be stored on data nodes again.